-- Talk to your real estate agent, solicitor and/or your financial planner about the transfer of the proceeds at settlement; where and when it will be transferred.
+- Talk to your real estate agent, solicitor and/or your financial planner about the transfer of the proceeds at settlement; along with where and when it will be transferred.
 We have some recommended solicitors and financial planners below.

-- Make a list of charity shops and friends or family to donate items if needed.
+- Make a list of charity shops and friends or family to donate items to if needed.
 Visit our helpful article for a suggested list of charity shops

 2) 4-6 weeks before you move